 The calculator works on the most recent Desktop version of Excel for either window or mac.
 The on-line version of Excel is not supported.

-The Items by Type Report is the best starting point for most STACK Pro users.
-This report displays unit cost for each item grouped by cost type including material, labor, and equipment costs.
+The Item cost by Type report displays unit cost for each item grouped by cost type including material, labor, and equipment costs.
 When imported into the calculator, the report presents each material and labor item on a new line and will produce a detailed estimate.

-After completing your takeoff using STACK Plus or Pro go to the reports page, select a report and click the Export To Excel button.
+After completing your takeoff using STACK Plus or Pro go to the reports page, select either the Item cost by Type or Takeoff Quantity and click the Export button.

-This creates a CSV file in your downloads folder with a name like ItemCostByTypeReport.csv which can be imported into the project cost calculator spreadsheet.
+This creates a link to the file in your downloads folder with a name like ItemCostByTypeReport.csv which can be imported into the project cost calculator spreadsheet.

-Open the STACK Project Cost Calculator in the Windows desktop version of MS Excel.
+Open the STACK Project Cost Calculator in Windows or Mac desktop version of MS Excel.
 When prompted, click the Enable Macros button.
 Macros are necessary for the calculator to work properly.

 Click the Enable Content button when the Security Warning appears.
 This gives excel permission to display your takeoff report data in this sheet.